HenrikJoreteg/bind-transforms/README.md

 Browser module for binding backbone or human-model properties to properly prefixed CSS3 transforms on an element.

-It's meant to be used as a mixin for Backbone.View or human-view.
+It's meant to be used as a mixin for Backbone.View or [human-view](http://github.com/henrikjoreteg/human-view).

+It's structured for use with browserify and installed with npm.

 ## installing

 ```js
 npm install bind-transforms